HariAcidReign/JavaScript-A-Z-Notes/Notes/Ep4.md

 - For local EC, a totally different x variable assigned undefined(x inside a()) in phase 1 , and in phase 2 it is assigned 10 and printed in console log.
 After printing, no more commands to run, so a() local EC is removed from both GEC and from Call stack
 > Call Stack: GEC
-- Cursor goes back to a() fun call and the down 1 line to b().
+- Cursor goes back to b() function call.
 Same steps repeat.
 > Call Stack :[GEC, b()] -> GEC (after printing yet another totally different x value as 100 in console log)
 - Finally GEC is deleted and also removed from call stack.
 Program ends.